aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

 This module aims to compensate the 3D Slicer lack of functionality regarding tractography algorithms.
 Here the MRTrix3 methods are wrapped to extend and enrich the Slicer framework.

-Please note that this plug-in implements external functionality.
+Please note that this plug-in implements external softwares.
 More specific indication can be found on the [MRTrix3][1] website.

 ## Installation
+Prerequisites: MRTrix3 must be installed on the computer.
+Detailed instructions on how to install it at this link: <https://mrtrix.readthedocs.io/en/latest/installation/before_install.html>

+Note the folder path of the MRTrix3 binaries (e.g. /usr/local/bin), they will be used in the end.

+From the Slicer menu bar go on Edit --> Application Settings --> Modules

+In the Additional module path add the DiffusionPelvis folder and add it up to your favourite modules.

+Finally, change the path in config.json file, under the plug-in config folder, with the MRTrix3 path you noted in the beginning (alternatively, in Unix-based system you can obtain the requested path writing in a terminal 'which mrview')

 ## Usage